Sun Sun Thatha: Production

 After a hiatus, Nassar returns to directing with this film.
-The film was shot in 2010 with his 12-year-old son, Ahbi and Malaysian actor Jamali Shadat, in the lead roles.
+The film was shot in 2010 with his 12-year-old son, Abi Hassan and Malaysian actor Jamali Shadat, in the lead roles.
 The film was produced by Nassar's wife, Kameela, a child psychologist.
 Malaysian artist Aruna Bala and others play supporting roles in the film.

 Release

 The film had a low-key release in 8 December 2012 and was released for two shows in a single theatre.

 The Times of India gave the film three out of five stars and wrote that "It is not everyday that one comes across a movie that is both short and sweet.
 Sun Sun Thatha is just that, and all in the right proportions".